ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 <br>

-The good reception of MiniLift in the USA is explained by several factors, among them:
+The positive response to MiniLift in the USA is as a result of several factors, including:
-- The growing market for **individual accessibility**, driven by the elderly and the disabled, including veterans of war;
+- The growing market for **individual accessibility**, driven by the elderly and the disabled, US Veterans.
-- Population dispersion and high incidence of two-story houses;
+- Population dispersion and the large number of two-story houses;
-- The excellent relationship between price and benefit, when compared to the other individual accessibility options available on the market. <br> <br>
+- The major advantage of excellent value for money and benefit when compared to the other individual accessibility options available in the market. <br> <br>

 <p align="center">
 <img src="img/usa+65.jpg" width="400">